 Whistler Writers Festival

-Now in its nineteenth year, The Whistler Writers Festival is an annual fall event celebrating the written word.
-It's a chance to meet the very best Canadian and international authors, attend workshops, readings, and speaker panels, before gathering for evenings of music and great conversation with other readers and writers.
+The Whistler Writers Festival is an annual fall event celebrating the written word.
+It's a chance to meet the very best Canadian and international authors, attend workshops, readings and speaker panels, before gathering for evenings of music and great conversation with other readers and writers.

 Whether you are an avid reader, aspiring writer or an established author, you'll find something special in the Whistler Writers Festival program.

-Here's what happened for 2019.
-Please check back closer to the event date for updated information.
+Here's what happened for 2020.
+Please check back in 2021 for updated event information.